-The Office of Housing Stability works to prevent displacement.
-Its mission to promote housing preservation and stabilization makes the Office of Housing Stability one of the first of its kind in the nation.
+Our office works to prevent displacement.
+It's our mission to promote housing preservation and stabilization.
+In that way, the Office of Housing Stability is one of the first of its kind in the nation.

 We provide information to tenants and landlords about their rights and responsibilities.

-We research, draft and implement policies designed to prevent displacement and keep our communities intact.
+We research, draft, and put in place policies that aim to prevent displacement.
+Our goal is to keep our communities intact.